 The classroom sections of the course are based in Leavenworth, WA and we use a variety of field locations giving us the ability to observe a variety of snowpacks at various elevations.
 Much of the training takes place in the backcountry and requires participants to be able to move efficiently in a backcountry environment.
 AT skis or a split board with skins are your best choice for backcountry travel.

-- Introduce a snow stability analysis and forecasting framework
+- Advanced snow stability analysis

 - Faceting; near surface and near crust faceting